apace100/origins-docs/docs/power_types/phasing.md

 [Power Type](../power_types.md)

-Lets the player move through solid blocks.
+Allows the entity that has the power to "phase" (move) through blocks.

 Type ID: `origins:phasing`